RedisLabs/vault-plugin-database-redis-enterprise/README.md

 This plugin supports:

+ * database users via a role bound in the database
  * database users with a specific Redis ACL
- * database users via a role bound in the database
  * cluster-wide users with access to multiple databases.

+A **database user with a role** provides access by generating a user using an existing role bound to an ACL in the database.
+This enables role-based modeling of database users without actually creating the users.
+The plugin will manage the user lifecycle.

 A **database user with an ACL** provides access by creating a new role and role binding in the database.
-This is the most dynamic and requires no configuration by the administrator except when a new ACL is required to be created.
+This is the most dynamic and requires no configuration by the administrator except when a new ACL is required to be created. **This may conflict with operator-managed role bindings for a database.**

-A **database user with a role** provides access by replicating a role that is bound in a database.
-A new role is generated and assigned to the user with the same binding.
-This enables role-based modeling of user capabilities.

 A **cluster user** are provided access to databases by the role of the user.
-The role binding in the database is controlled by the cluster administrator and not the plugin.
+No database is specified in the configuration.
+If the role is bound in a particular database, the user has capabilities in that database.
+This binding in the database is controlled by the cluster administrator and not the plugin.
+This allows the generated user to access more than one database.

-In all cases, the user is created dynamic and deleted when it expires.
+In all cases, the user is created dynamically and deleted when it expires.

 ## Building the plugin